Shiihon/MiniProject_group15/README.md

   - Combine features or create new ones, such as YearsInCurrentRole / TotalWorkingYears to represent role stability
   - Or simply try alternative models/use other classifiers to compare accuracy

-### For the clustering task of segmenting employees into meaningful groups
+#### For the clustering task of segmenting employees into meaningful groups
 - Trying other clustering algorithms like DBSCAN or hierarchical clustering, which may capture more complex patterns.
 - Improving feature selection, such as removing weakly correlated variables or testing new derived features.
 - Performing PCA (Principal Component Analysis) before clustering to reduce noise and highlight meaningful structure in the data.

 ### Which work positions and departments are in higher risk of losing employees?
+#### For the clustering task of segmenting employees into meaningful groups
 By analyzing the cluster distribution across departments, we found that:
 - Sales, Human Resources, and Research & Development had a higher number of employees in Cluster 1 — the segment associated with lower tenure, lower salary, and earlier career stage.
 - For example, over 68% of HR employees were in Cluster 1.
 This suggests that these departments may face higher retention risks, and could benefit from targeted career development or engagement strategies.

 ### Are employees of different gender paid equally in all departments?
+#### For the clustering task of segmenting employees into meaningful groups
 A grouped analysis of average monthly income by gender and department showed no major pay inequality across the dataset.
 - Minor differences were visible in some departments:
  - In Human Resources, for instance, female employees had slightly higher average income than male employees.